Jean Basson

 Jean Basson (born 5 October 1987) is an Olympic swimmer from South Africa.

+Jean Basson won the gold medal in the 200-meter freestyle at the 2004 African Swimming Championships in Casablanca.

 At the 2008 Olympic Games, Basson placed fourth in the 200-metre freestyle final with a time of 1:45.97.
 He also competed in the 400 m freestyle and the 4 x 200 m relay.
 At the 2012 Summer Olympics, he took part in the 4 x 200 m relay.
 Basson lives and trains in Tucson, Arizona, under coach Frank Busch.
 He attended the University of Arizona, where he was a member of the Arizona Wildcats swimming and diving team.